wdi-sg/kopi-tracker/README.md

 Using your models will look something like this:

 ```
-# get all kopis that are dark roast
+# get all kopis that are Italian roast
 Roast.find_by(name: "Italian").kopis
 ```